Energinet-DataHub/opengeh-wholesale/source/databricks/calculation_engine/tests/features/given_an_energy_calculation/when_period_is_two_days_with_mp_end/readme.md

-# When Minimal Standard Scenario
+# When period is two days with MP period ending

 The purpose is to test that we can handle a metering point being discontinued.